NiklasRosenstein/discord-gmusic-bot/README.md

 __To do__

 * Implement playlist/queue, searching for a title, etc.
+* Ability to configure a special channel, where you don't need to address the bot specifically with a prefix
 * Stream audio from GMusic instead of caching files into the `song_cache/` directory?
   Streaming the HTTPResponse into `create_ffmpeg_player()` (using a `os.pipe()`) gives an ffmpeg warning `[mp3 @ 0000000000d62340] invalid concatenated file detected - using bitrate for duration`, probably because the file size can not be determined.

+### Usage

+If you have a text-channel where the topic contains the string `discord-gmusic-bot`, any message is considered a command for the bot.
+In any other channel, you will need to mention the bot first.

+Send `help` to get a list of available commands.

 ### Installation & Deployment